1847123212/vl670/README.md

 switch, known as an demultiplexer, should be used to select one out of two pairs.

-The solution is HD3SS3220 (`U1`), it's an USB-C controller with built-in switches.
+The solution is HD3SS3220 (`U1`), it's a USB-C controller with built-in switches.
 It automatically selects the correct differential pair, either `TX1+`, `TX1-`, `RX1+`, `RX1-` or `TX2+`, `TX2-`, `RX2+`, `RX2-`, based on the
 orientation of the Type-C plug as soon as a Type-C cable is plugged in.